a3satta/king/README.md

-# king
+# Satta King Information

-This repository contains public information, updates, and resources related to Satta King results, charts, and number analysis.
-It is created for educational and informational purposes only.
+This repository provides number analysis, chart details, and informational content for educational purposes.
+Visit the website for more details: https://a3satta.com